Transwarranty Finance Ltd leads gainers in 'B' group

 ALSO READ

-Kakatiya Cement Sugar & Industries standalone net profit rises 668.13% in the March 2019 quarter

-Tainwala Chemicals & Plastics (India) reports standalone net loss of Rs 1.77 crore in the December 2018 quarter
+CIL Nova Petrochemicals reports standalone net loss of Rs 0.54 crore in the December 2018 quarter

 -

-Zenith Exports Ltd, Kakatiya Cement Sugar & Industries Ltd, Trigyn Technologies Ltd and Tainwala Chemicals & Plastics (India) Ltd are among the other gainers in the BSE's 'B' group today, 13 May 2019.
+Shyam Century Ferrous Ltd, Motor & General Finance Ltd, CIL Nova Petrochemicals Ltd and Zenith Exports Ltd are among the other gainers in the BSE's 'B' group today, 14 May 2019.

-Zenith Exports Ltd, Kakatiya Cement Sugar & Industries Ltd, Trigyn Technologies Ltd and Tainwala Chemicals & Plastics (India) Ltd are among the other gainers in the BSE's 'B' group today, 13 May 2019.
+Shyam Century Ferrous Ltd, Motor & General Finance Ltd, CIL Nova Petrochemicals Ltd and Zenith Exports Ltd are among the other gainers in the BSE's 'B' group today, 14 May 2019.

-Zenith Exports Ltd soared 19.06% to Rs 73.4.
+Shyam Century Ferrous Ltd soared 12.43% to Rs 6.24.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 2476 shares were traded on the counter so far as against the average daily volumes of 389 shares in the past one month.
+On the BSE, 100 shares were traded on the counter so far as against the average daily volumes of 2960 shares in the past one month.

-Kakatiya Cement Sugar & Industries Ltd spiked 15.29% to Rs 184.
+Motor & General Finance Ltd spiked 11.28% to Rs 36.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 39881 shares were traded on the counter so far as against the average daily volumes of 2212 shares in the past one month.
+On the BSE, 1 shares were traded on the counter so far as against the average daily volumes of 289 shares in the past one month.

-Trigyn Technologies Ltd spurt 14.31% to Rs 73.5.
+CIL Nova Petrochemicals Ltd exploded 9.35% to Rs 15.2.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 1.64 lakh shares were traded on the counter so far as against the average daily volumes of 6327 shares in the past one month.
+On the BSE, 50 shares were traded on the counter so far as against the average daily volumes of 9097 shares in the past one month.

-Tainwala Chemicals & Plastics (India) Ltd exploded 12.02% to Rs 62.9.
+Zenith Exports Ltd gained 9.33% to Rs 80.85.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 5 shares were traded on the counter so far as against the average daily volumes of 1929 shares in the past one month.
+On the BSE, 8453 shares were traded on the counter so far as against the average daily volumes of 744 shares in the past one month.

 Powered by Capital Market - Live News